Surprising facts about Easter packaging

 Well-known chocolate brands

-And finally, Nestle also redesigned its packaging to make it more compact.
+Nestle also removed the plastic from 20 million Easter egg packs to aid in recycling, and finally, they redesigned their packaging to make it more compact.
 Doing so saved 48,000 road miles in transporting their Easter eggs in 2018.

 Large retailers